kaveman22/coding_challenge/README.md

 ```

 ## Set the OAuth token for github
-Depending on the organization that you choose to query you make exceed the rate limit for unauthorized github api calls in order to prevent any errors in the response you will need to create a person access token Information on how to do so can be found here.
+Depending on the organization that you choose to query you may exceed the rate limit for unauthorized github api calls.
+In order to prevent any errors in the response you will need to create a personal access token.
+Information on how to do so can be found here.

 https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token#using-a-token-on-the-command-line